Weight Loss Treatment

 The first approach should always be to limit your calorie intake, and exercise more.
 Doctors will not prescribe any medication to help until lifestyle measures have been taken and proven ineffective on their own, and you will be expected to continue these measures during any course of treatment.

 If dietary and exercise changes alone haven’t worked for you, Pharmacy2U’s doctors can prescribe treatments which may help tackle weight gain.
-We currently prescribe Saxenda (liraglutide), Xenical (orlistat) and Mysimba (naltrexone and bupropion).
+We currently prescribe Wegovy (semaglutide), Saxenda (liraglutide), Xenical (orlistat), and Mysimba (naltrexone and bupropion).

 Please note that results from these treatments can vary.

-There’s also an over-the-counter treatment called alli which is available from our sister company, ChemistDirect.co.uk.
+There’s also an over-the-counter treatment called alli which is available in our consumer health shop.
 It is similar to Xenical, but contains a lower strength of orlistat in each capsule, and doesn’t require a prescription.
+The patient information leaflet for alli can be found here.

 Please note, our weight loss treatments are not available for: